eli8levit/custom-starter/README.md

 ## This solution

-You create boilerplate repo with files and packages that aren’t being changed.
-Next you save a starter simple writing `custom-starter add` and you use it next time you start some project.
+You create boilerplate repo (on GitHub, Bitbucket, GitLab, your own...whatever you want!) with files and packages that aren’t being changed.
+Next you save a starter simple writing `custom-starter add` providing a name and url to the repo.
+Use it next time you start some project.
 It clones all files to the current project and **installs all packages if `package.json` exists**.
 You can add as many boilerplate repos as you want.

 ## Installation